 Diagnosing sleep bruxism

 In most cases, people learn they have sleep bruxism from their sleep partner.
 You may suspect you have the condition if you experience unexplained tightness in the muscles in your jaw.
 You may also feel increased sensitivity to cold and pressure in your mouth, affecting both your teeth and bones, when you wake up.
 Some people with sleep bruxism wake up with a headache that goes away on its own during the course of the day.

 If you’ve been told or if you suspect that you grind your teeth in your sleep – or if you find that you clench your teeth when engaging in vigorous exercise or training – please come see us at Comfort Care Dental Clinic for an examination.
 We’ll get to the bottom of if!

 Signs and symptoms of teeth grinding

-The most common signs and symptoms of teeth grinding are:
+The most common signs and symptoms of bruxism are:

 - Worn-down teeth surfaces

 - Chipped or broken teeth

 - Sensitive teeth, especially to cold and pressure